 By the time the investigation was completed, police had seized more than 3,000 catalytic converters along with hundreds of thousands of dollars in cash, a high-end vehicle and jewelry.

 "The case spanned over six Oregon counties and reached into the states of Oregon, Washington, Nevada, California, Texas and New York," said Henderson.

 He said there are still people involved in the theft ring who have yet to be captured in an investigation that involved thousands of man hours put in by Beaverton police and other agencies.

-During their investigation, detectives identified 32-year-old Tanner Lee Hellbusch of Beaverton as the person they suspected of running an illegal stolen catalytic converter fencing operation.
+During their investigation, detectives identified 32-year-old Tanner Lee Hellbusch of Beaverton as the person running an illegal stolen catalytic converter fencing operation.